nestybox/sysbox/docs/user-guide/install-k8s-distros.md

 **NOTES:**

--   The installation of Sysbox (which also installs CRI-O on the desired K8s worker nodes) takes between 2->3 minutes on EKS.

 -   You can view it's progress by looking at the logs of the sysbox-deploy-k8s pod.

 ```console
 $ kubectl -n kube-system logs -f pod/sysbox-deploy-<pod-id>